 1956.
 San Francisco.
 Mozart.
 Concerto No. 9 K 271 (Istomin), No. 10 K. 365 (Istomin & Fleisher) and No. 25 K. 503 (Fleisher).
 San Francisco Symphony, Enrique Jorda.

 1962, September 26.
-Avery Fischer Hall.
+New York, Avery Fischer Hall.
 Bach, Concerto for 4 Keyboards BWV 1065.
+Leon Fleisher, Eugene Istomin, Gary Graffman, William Masselos.
 New York Philharmonic, Leonard Bernstein.
-Leon Fleisher, Gary Graffman, William Masselos.

 1978, October 15.
 Maryland Hall.
 Beethoven, Concerto No. 4.
 Annapolis Symphony Orchestra, Leon Fleisher

 1980, October 18.
 Maryland Hall.
-Tchaïkovsky, Concerto No. 1.
+Tchaikovsky, Concerto 1.
 Annapolis Symphony Orchestra, Leon Fleisher

 Maurice Ravel, Concerto for the left hand, cadenza.
 Leon Fleisher in 1992 in Berlin.
 An exceptional moment!